francismeynard/DiusCheckoutSystem/README.md

-# DIUS Checkout Sytem
+# Checkout Sytem
-Dius is starting a computer store with a *brand new* checkout system.
+A company is starting a computer store with a *brand new* checkout system.
 This checkout system can *scan items* in any order, validates the items if *exist in the catalogue*, applies any *pricing rules*, and then returns the *total amount* to be paid.

-In this **DIUSCheckoutSystem** java project, I have implemented a solution for the coding exercise problem relating to checkout system.
+In this **CheckoutSystem** java project, I have implemented a solution for the coding exercise problem relating to checkout system.
 Also, the project comes with a *test classes* and *simple application* to test and verify the solution to the problem.

-Click here **[dius_shopping_coding.md](https://gist.github.com/codingricky/2913880)** to see the full description of the coding exercise problem.
+Click here **[shopping_coding.md](https://gist.github.com/codingricky/2913880)** to see the full description of the coding exercise problem.

 ### System Requirements
 --------------------